Towards Automated Initial Probe Placement in Transthoracic Teleultrasound Using Human Mesh and Skeleton Recovery

 \subsection{Probe Placement Guidance Generation}

 For each target scan plane, we predefine an anatomy-referenced rule that maps skeleton/bony landmarks to an initial probe pose.
-The transformation from patient body frame to each probe view $^{B}\mathbf{T}_{P_i}$ can be deduced by the following cues: (i) a small set of bony landmarks (e.g., sternum and adjacent rib/intercostal references), (ii) an offset model along the thoracic surface normal, and (iii) a desired probe orientation relative to anatomical axes (e.g., along the pelvis or thoracic axis).
+The transformation from patient body frame to each probe view $^{B}\mathbf{T}_{P_i}$ can be deduced by the following cues: (i) a finite set of bony landmarks (e.g., sternum and adjacent rib/intercostal references), (ii) an offset model along the thoracic surface normal, and (iii) a desired probe orientation relative to anatomical axes (e.g., along the pelvis or thoracic axis).

-\textbf{Anatomy-Aware Probe Pose.} Let $\mathbf{p}_{\ell}$ be a predicted landmark in the body frame and $\hat{\mathbf{n}}(\mathbf{p})$ the outward normal based on the thoracic axis.
-To ensure that the virtual guidance lies on the patient surface, we compute the final contact point by projecting the landmark along the outward normal to intersect the reconstructed torso surface, and then place the probe at the intersection point with a small inward offset to indicate nominal contact pressure.
-We further orient each projected probe pose according to POCUS guidelines in \cite{UofTPIE_FOCUS_2020,UofTPIE_LungUS_2020} relative to the body longitudinal axis.
+\textbf{Anatomy-Aware Probe Pose.} Let $\mathbf{p}_{\ell}$ be a predicted landmark in the body frame, and let $\hat{\mathbf{n}}(\mathbf{p})$ denote the outward normal with respect to the thoracic axis.
+To ensure that the virtual guidance lies on the patient surface, we compute the final contact point by projecting the landmark along the outward normal until it intersects the reconstructed torso surface, and then place the probe at the intersection point with a small inward offset to indicate nominal contact pressure.
+We further orient each projected probe pose according to POCUS guidelines in \cite{uoftpiefocus2020} relative to the body longitudinal axis.